Muschamp Rd

 Download the spreadsheet now.

 One of the biggest shortcomings of spreadsheets you download online is lack of instructions or explanations on how they work.
-Before I entered a single number, I thought out what data I wanted to present, how many tabs I would need, and I wrote instructions as to how the spreadsheet works.
-As I worked on the spreadsheet I updated and improved the instructions in the hopes that people wouldn’t need to look at formulas inside of cells to figure out how it works.
+Before I entered a single number, I thought about what data I wanted to present, how many tabs I would need, and I wrote instructions on how the spreadsheet works.
+As I constructed the spreadsheet I updated and improved the instructions in the hopes that people wouldn’t need to look at formulas inside of cells.
 Those that want to dig deeper or modify the spreadsheet, of course have that option.
-I ask that you not take credit for my original work, nor use it commercially.
-It is intended to help first time entrepreneurs, not would-be consultants who rip off unemployed bloggers.
+I ask that you not take credit for my original work, nor resell it commercially.
+It is intended to help first time entrepreneurs, not people who rip off bloggers.

 Instructions